 - 1. To open slide latch forward (Figure 1) and pull up to open latch (Figure 2) before inserting ball. - 2.
 Lower coupler on ball of same diameter as coupler and of same or greater capacity. - 3.
 When ball is completely nested in coupler socket, push top of latch handle rearward until handle snaps into closed position.
-(Figure 3) - 4.
-Extend jack to ground and lift car/trailer combination 2-4" to insure coupler is securely attached to tow ball.
-Retract jack before towing.
+(Figure 3) - Extend jack to ground and lift car/trailer combination 2-4" to insure coupler is securely attached to tow ball.
+Retract jack before towing. - 5.
+Insert locking pin or padlock through hole in handle for safety and theft prevention.